Shagshag/prestashop-documentation/HookCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Hook.php line 722
+* This method is defined in [classes/Hook.php line 722](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Hook.php#722)

 #### Arguments